ecliptical/tokio-postgres-rustls-rds-demo/README.md

 ### Database Instance

-Now fow the actual database instance:
+Now for the actual database instance:

 1. In the _Databases_ tab, click _Create database_
 2. Choose _Standard Create_ and pick the _PostgreSQL_ engine type